 At the customer level, enforced security protocols like role-based permissions, access, and distribution of tasks will help reduce internal security gaps.
 Admins should have the exclusive right to access critical files and folders and to grant privileges to different categories of users.

-The principle of least privilege is a good practice essential for cybersecurity.
+The principle of least privilege is essential for cybersecurity.
 Users should receive only the minimum access required to perform their duties.
 Provide a unified framework to manage user authentication through business rules that determine appropriate user access based on organizational role, the system accessed, the data requirements, and workflow assignments, independently of the device used.

 Multi-factor authentication (MFA) will help eliminate another point of entry for attackers.